 Facing a layoff is difficult.
 Where do you go?
 Who can help?
 What are your options?
 We have the answer and will help you navigate and weigh your options.

-Employment Counsellors will help you develop your goals and create a personalized action plan.
+Employment Consultants will help you develop your goals and create a personalized action plan.
 They will give you feedback on your progress and walk you through any challenges you might experience.

-Services you can expect from your counsellor include:
+Services you can expect from your consultant include:

 Career Exploration/Consultation & Self-Assessment